Your Child's Checkup: 1 Month

 - If you breastfeed:

-- If breastfeeding is well established, it's OK to introduce a bottle or pacifier.
+- If breastfeeding is going well, it's OK to give a bottle or pacifier.
 You might need to have someone else offer the bottle if your little one rejects it when you try.

 - Continue to take a prenatal vitamin or multivitamin daily.

-- Ask your doctor about vitamin D drops for the baby.
+- Ask your doctor about vitamin D drops for your baby.

 - If you formula-feed: